Idaho CPA requirements

 All CPA candidates in Idaho must have a bachelor's degree or higher from a regionally accredited college or university.
-Taking the CPA Exam in Idaho requires 150 semester (225 quarter) hours in various course subjects including:
+Taking the CPA Exam in Idaho requires 120 semester hours in various course subjects including:

 - 30 semester (45 quarter) hours in business administration subjects

 - At least 20 semester (30 quarter) hours must be in accounting subjects